vmware/terraform-provider-hcx/docs/resources/l2_extension.md

-# l2_extension
+# Resource: `l2_extension`

 You can bridge local network segments between HCX-enabled data centers with HCX Network Extension.

-With VMware HCX Network Extension (HCX-NE), a High-Performance (4–6 Gbps) service, you can extend the Virtual Machine networks to a VMware HCX-enabled remote site.
-Virtual Machines that are migrated or created on the extended segment at the remote site are Layer 2 next to virtual machines placed on the origin network.
-Using Network Extension a remote site's resources can be quickly consumed.
-With Network Extension , the default gateway for the extended network only exists at the source site.
-Traffic from virtual machines (on remote extended networks) that must be routed returns to the source site gateway.
+With VMware HCX Network Extension (HCX-NE), a high-performance (4–6 Gbps) service, you can extend the virtual machine networks to a VMware HCX-enabled remote site.
+Virtual machines that are migrated or created on the extended segment at the remote site are Layer 2 adjacent to virtual machines on the origin network.
+Using Network Extension, a remote site's resources can be quickly consumed.
+With Network Extension, the default gateway for the extended network only exists at the source site.
+Traffic from virtual machines on remote extended networks that must be routed returns to the source site gateway.

 ## Example Usage